William A. Blakley: Entry to politics

-In 1956, Allan Shivers opted not to run for a fourth term as Governor of Texas; Senator Price Daniel, as a sitting U.S. Senator, was elected Governor of Texas.
-Like Shivers and Daniel, Blakley was an "Eisenhower Democrat" who had supported Dwight Eisenhower over the national Democratic Party candidate Adlai Stevenson in 1952 and 1956.
+In 1956, Allan Shivers opted not to run for a fourth term as Governor of Texas; U.S. Senator Price Daniel was elected governor.
+Like Shivers and Daniel, Blakley was an "Eisenhower Democrat" who had supported Dwight Eisenhower for president over the national Democratic Party nominee Adlai Stevenson in 1952 and 1956.

 Blakley, who had gained prominence in Texas politics for his business successes, was building a $125 million shopping center and a 1,000-room hotel in Dallas.
 Governor Shivers, who had been considering appointing a Republican candidate to the Senate seat, named Blakley to the Senate pending a special election.

-Pressured by the Democratic Party to cool tensions from the gubernatorial election, Blakley did not seek the remaining term as senator and served for fewer than four months, from January 15 to April 28.
+Pressured by the Democratic Party to cool tensions from the gubernatorial election, Blakley did not seek the remaining term as senator and served for fewer than four months, from January 15 to April 28, 1957.
 Ralph Yarborough succeeded him in the special election, winning with a plurality of the vote when the conservatives divided three ways, with Republican Thad Hutcheson of Houston and Democratic U.S. Representative Martin Dies, Jr., collectively holding 53 percent of the vote.

-After that, Texas law was changed to require a runoff between the two leading candidates in a special election if no one had a majority in the first round).
+After that, Texas law was changed to require a runoff between the two leading candidates in a special election if no one had a majority in the first round.
 Blakley left the Senate saying, "I shall go back to my boots and saddle and ride toward the Western sunset."

-When the seat came up again the following year in the ordinary election cycle, Blakley ran in the primary against Yarborough as the conservative "Shivercrat" candidate.
-Blakley ran with the backing of Price Daniel, Yarborough's colleague in the Senate, Lyndon Johnson, and the southern bloc of senators who disagreed with Yarborough's progressive platform against segregation.
-The Speaker of the United States House of Representatives, Sam Rayburn, a fellow Texan, backed Yarborough in the election though he had supported naming Blakley to the temporary Senate seat in 1957.
+When the seat came up again in 1958 in the ordinary election cycle, Blakley ran in the primary against Yarborough as the conservative "Shivercrat" candidate.
+Blakley ran with the backing of Governor Daniel, Lyndon Johnson, Yarborough's colleague in the Senate, and the Southern bloc of senators who disagreed with Yarborough's progressive platform against segregation.
+The Speaker of the U.S. House of Representatives, fellow Texan Sam Rayburn, backed Yarborough in the primary though he had supported Blakley's Senate appointment in 1957.
 Rayburn's support proved critical.
 Blakley was defeated in the primary, and Yarborough kept his Senate seat by a margin of 680,000 to Blakley's 486,000.